seud0nym/tch-gui-unhide/utilities/README.md

  -l n.n.n.n:port  Configure logging to a remote syslog server on the specified
                     IP address and port.
 The port is optional and defaults to 514 if not specified.
+ -m               Keep existing mobile profiles and linked profile.
+                    Ignored if no mobile profiles found.
  -n               Do NOT reboot.
  -p password      Set the password after reset and reboot.
 If not specified,
                     it defaults to root.